frutabruta/XmlRopidImportStream/README.md

 Qt library to import Ropid XML to SQLite database (QXmlStreamReader version)

 ## Changelog
+- 20251105_1649
+  - XmlImportJr::natahni
+    - added import of polout (starting from version 1.41)

 - 20251011_2242
   - modifications to comply with XML timetable version 1.41
     - data.sqlite